 Yet, do magic bullets exist?
 Are there fast and easy solutions to our goals and pains?
 Not quite, and I’ll explain why.

-- “Look at how I made [insert $X amount] just by sending ONE email”
+- “Look at how I made [insert $X] by sending ONE email”

 - “Build your 6-figure online business with just X hours of work each week”

 - “This ONE secret method helped me gain 20,000 visitors in ONE week“

 - “Look at how I’m earning $XXXX while touring Bali/Thailand/Europe!”

-- “Look at how I made [insert $X amount] just by sending ONE email” — Earning money online or via email is never from that ONE email sent but from the years that you spend building a relationship with your audience, and prior to that, building your audience.
-With no audience, there will be no sales to speak of.
-And even if you have an audience, it doesn’t necessarily mean that these people believe what you say or will buy from you.
+- “Look at how I made [insert $X] by sending ONE email” — Earning money online or via email is never from that ONE email sent but from the years that you spend building a relationship with your audience, and prior to that, building your audience.
+With no audience, there is no sales to speak of.
+And even if you have an audience, it doesn’t mean that these people believe what you say or will buy from you.
 Trust takes time to build, and to build trust, you need to show that you have expertise in what you’re teaching.

 - “Build your 6-figure online business with just X hours of work each week” — How many people actually succeed online?
 Very few.
 9 out of 10 startups fail, and this number is even higher for blogs.
-A survey of 1,000 bloggers revealed that 81% never make even $100 from blogging.
-Only 2% are ever able to spend less than 2 hours a day blogging while making more than $150K a year.
+A survey of 1,000 bloggers revealed that 81% of them never even make $100 from blogging.
+According to the survey, only 2% spend less than 2 hours a day blogging while making more than $150K a year.
 As someone who’s been in the industry for over 10 years, I can tell you that the actual percentage is more like 0.01% today as the market is saturated with tens of thousands of digital entrepreneurs hungry for a share of the pie, thanks to the make-money-online industry.
-And of those who “succeed” in the sense of earning massive wealth, many simply make money from selling products on how to “get rich quick” and “make money online,” i.e., getting rich by selling the idea of being rich?
+And of those who “succeed” in the sense of earning massive wealth, many simply make money from selling products on how to “get rich quick” / “make money online.”
+Meaning, getting rich by selling the idea of getting rich.